playoffthecuff/smart-home-json-server/README.md

 #### `PATCH /api/devices/:deviceId`

 Update the state of a device across both `dashboards` and the `devices` list.

+Only items with `"type": "device"` are allowed.
+Attempting to patch a sensor will return `400 Bad Request`.

 Requires `Authorization: Bearer <token>` header.